 With increased technological advancements, switches require updating with current times.
 To avoid the risk of contracting COVID-19, it has become important to not touch surfaces of buttons and keys that have been frequently used by other people.
-This calls for a need to innovate the switching technology for replacing a hand-operated switch, with a contactless switch.
+This calls for a need to innovate the switching technology for replacing a hand-operated switch, with an automatic contactless switch.

 So today, we will design a no-touch switch that works entirely on hand gestures.
 Our smart contactless switch includes a sensor that is capable of detecting hand movements and translates them into commands for controlling lights, fans and various home appliances.